Jaynabergman/WETO_ddRAD/04_Assemble_loci_call_SNPs/07_populations_call_SNPs.md

 `O` The output directory
 `--vcf` Determines that the output will be SNPs in variant call format (vcf).

-*populations filters*
-`--max-obs-het` Specifies the maximum observed heterozygosity required to process a nucleotide site at a locus (applied to the metapopulation).
-`--min-samples-overall` minimum percentage of individuals across populations required to process a locus
-`--min-mac` The number of gene copies or individuals carrying the minor allele at a locus (applied to the metapopulation).
-`--min-gt-depth` Specifies the minimum number of reads to inlcude a called SNP (otherwise marked as missing data) (i.e. minimum geotype read depth)

-`--write-single-snp`  Restricts data analysis to only the first SNP per locus
-`--fstats`  enable the calculation of SNP and haloptype-based F statistics.

 ## Running populations
-### 1) First run populations without any filters to have a baseline comparions:
+### First run populations without any filters to have a baseline comparions:

 populations_nofilters_vcf.sh
 ```